 Domestic Policies on Drinks

 So, let’s start with the basic question.
-In the way many ask.
-And since it’s usually about Qantas, we’ll ask it that way.
+And we’ll ask it in the way that many people ask”

 When did Qantas start charging for alcoholic drinks on domestic flights?